MB Politics: Johnson & Johnson Style

 Born in North Long Branch in 1878, as an only son Abram was forced to go to work at a young age selling fish from a wagon.
 His father, Garrett, had been killed by a horse at Monmouth Park when Abram was 10 years old.
 Over the years he would come to be a prosperous local entrepreneur, building viable seafood, real estate, and construction businesses.

-He managed the Monmouth Beach Clubhouse Hotel properties and started the Monmouth Beach Cold Storage Company in 1912 (and at one point was freezing more than 2 million pounds of fish annually).
+He managed the Monmouth Beach Clubhouse Hotel properties and started the Monmouth Beach Cold Storage Company in 1912 and made a large renovation in 1930 (and at one point was freezing more than 2 million pounds of fish annually).
 After his death, his son Sidney took over the fish business and controlled it for 30 years until it he left in 1978.
 The large Riverdale Avenue plant was closed in 1983.

 A.O., as he was known, was an inaugural member of the borough council in 1906.
 He was a founding member of the fire company and MB School board of education.
 He was responsible for laying out the boroughs traffic routes and also had the wisdom to preserve (and move) what is now borough hall in 1917.
 Also the borough didn’t have a have a public school until he helped found it in 1909.